mirkokiefer/graph-difference/README.md

 Find the subgraph difference between two nodes in a directed acyclic graph.

-Given a node `A` the algorithm finds all nodes that are ancestors of `B` but are not ancestors from `A`.
+Given a `node A` the algorithm finds all nodes that are ancestors of `node B` but are not ancestors from `node A`.

 ##Example